What laws apply to the collection and use of individual's personal information?

 Data privacy laws have become more prominent in recent years.
 As the amount of personal information available online has grown substantially, there has been an enhanced focus on the processing of personal data, as well as the enforcement of such laws.

-The EU General Data Protection Regulation (GDPR) (Regulation (EU) 2016/679) has become the new cornerstone of data protection laws throughout the EU.
+The European Union's General Data Protection Regulation (GDPR) (Regulation (EU) 2016/679) has become the new cornerstone of data protection laws throughout the EU.
 Organizations in the European Economic Area (EEA) must comply with EU data protection laws when retaining documents containing personal data.
 The EEA includes the EU countries as well as Norway, Lichtenstein, and Iceland.

 National Laws Under the GDPR

 The Danish Data Protection Act (DPA) implemented the GDPR in Denmark.
 The DPA includes some clarification on when data can be processed in the context of employment.